Pentecostal Assemblies of Canada

-The Pentecostal Assemblies of Canada (PAOC) (Les Assemblées de la Pentecôte du Canada) is a Pentecostal Christian denomination and the largest evangelical church in Canada.
-It reports 239,267 adherents and 1,076 member congregations throughout Canada.
+The Pentecostal Assemblies of Canada (PAOC) (Les Assemblées de la Pentecôte du Canada) is a Finished Work Pentecostal denomination of Christianity and the largest evangelical church in Canada.
 Its headquarters is located in Mississauga, Ontario.
 The PAOC is theologically evangelical and Pentecostal, emphasizing the baptism with the Holy Spirit with the evidence of speaking in tongues.
 It historically has had strong connections with the Assemblies of God in the United States.
 It is affiliated with the Evangelical Fellowship of Canada and the World Assemblies of God Fellowship.

 History

 Early history (1906-1925)

-The origin of Pentecostalism is widely considered the 1906 Azusa Street Revival in Los Angeles, California.
-Within months of the outbreak of revival at Azusa Street, Pentecostalism had reached Canada, and by 1910, there were Canadian Pentecostals on both the Pacific and Atlantic coasts, with sizable congregations in Toronto, Ontario, and Winnipeg, Manitoba.
+The association has its origins in the adoption of Pentecostal beliefs by various churches in the Ottawa Valley (Ontario), notably through the preaching of Canadian Methodist pastor Robert Edward McAllister who visited the Azusa Street Revival of 1906.
+McAllister, whose parents were member of the Scottish Presbyterian Holiness movement in Ontario, enrolled at God's Bible School and College in response to his call to ministry.
+He is viewed by many as the father of Canadian Pentecostalism.

 A majority of Pentecostals were found in the prairie provinces due in part to the large numbers of United States immigrants who brought their faith with them.
 Because of these influences, Canadian Pentecostals maintained close ties to their American counterparts.
 A 1909 attempt to organize the Pentecostal Movement in the East failed because of opposition against institutionalization.
 In 1918, however, a decision was made to form the Pentecostal Assemblies of Canada.
+The association was officially founded in 1919 by 33 churches.
 At the time, the PAOC adhered to the non-Trinitarian Oneness doctrine and there were plans to join the Pentecostal Assemblies of the World (PAW), another Oneness Pentecostal denomination based in the U.S. However, those plans never materialized, and the Canadian body remained an independent organization with no formal US ties.
-Around the same time that eastern Pentecostals were creating the PAOC, Pentecostals in Saskatchewan and Alberta were joining the US based General Council of the Assemblies of God instead.

-In 1920, the PAOC chose to join the Assemblies of God as well.
+Around the same time that eastern Pentecostals were creating the PAOC, Pentecostals in Saskatchewan and Alberta were joining the US based Assemblies of God instead.
+In 1920, the PAOC chose to affiliate with the Assemblies of God.
 Pentecostals in the West were incorporated into the PAOC, which continued to function as a distinct sub-division of the Assemblies of God.
 As a result, the PAOC united most Canadian Pentecostals in one denomination.
 The Assemblies of God, however, was a Trinitarian fellowship, and the PAOC was required to repudiate the Oneness doctrine and embrace the doctrine of the Trinity.
 This action resulted in the first major split within Canadian Pentecostalism and the creation of the Apostolic Church of Pentecost in 1921 by former PAOC members.
+However, a large portion of the Apostolic Church of Pentecost in the east later joined the United Pentecostal Church International.